fmorenodev/mech-wars/README.md

 - unit merging makes a different unit or a more powerful version
 - unit producing buildings give less funds?
 - ability to redo missions
+- upgrades in the campaign mode via spending funds or finding upgrades in buildings
+- power plants fill power meter faster
+- secondary objectives in maps

 Units:
 - Faster and more expensive infantry?